henkin/CAP/README.md

 When CAP startup, it will use the current assembly name as the default group name.
 If multiple same group subscribers subscribe the same topic name, then only one subscriber can receive the message.
 Conversely, if subscribers are in different groups, they will all receive messages.

-In the same application, you can specify the `Group` property to keep they are in different subscribe groups:
+In the same application, you can specify the `Group` property to indicate they are in different subscription groups:

 ```C#